ajib85/GITLab-Test/README.md

  -==== : Separator of the conflicts contents.
  ->>>>>> master : Conflicts contents originally from master branch

--To handle conflicting file
+- - To handle conflicting file
--- Open the file that conflicts
+- Open the file that conflicts
--- Edit as per required using any tool
+- Edit as per required using any tool
--- Then run add and commit again
+- Then run add and commit again

 git add .
 git commit -m "message"